-(e) A person that changes the use of the property from nonresidential to residential, or changes the use of the property to create substantial changes in exposure conditions to contamination that existed prior to the persons reuse shall notify the Department of the changes and may be required to implement a remediation plan to address any new imminent, direct or immediate threats to human health and the environment resulting from the changes.
+(e) A person that changes the use of the property from nonresidential to residential, or changes the use of the property to create substantial changes in exposure conditions to contamination that existed prior to the persons reuse shall notify the Department of the changes and may be required to amend the baseline environmental report and implement a remediation plan to address any new imminent, direct or immediate threats to human health and the environment resulting from the changes.

 (f) The baseline environmental report shall include and address any municipal and public comments and the response to those comments as developed by the public involvement plan.